cnumr/best-practices-mobile/CONTRIBUTING.md

 ## Submit New Best Practice

+If you can think of a eco-friendly practice that can be useful to many people, open a `Pull Request`.
 Please tag your PR with `android` or  `iOS`, as appropriate.
+If possible, provide a *name* and a *detailed description* with clear references to elements of the APIs.
+Your PR will probably yield a fruitful discussion.

 ## Report a Best Practice

-If you notice something wrong with a existing practice, open an ISSUE.
+If you notice something wrong with an existing practice, open an `Issue`.
 Please tag your issue with `android` or  `iOS`, as appropriate.
+The title of your issue must refer to the practice conerned as follows: *category-name* (e.g. *Environmental-Charge Awareness*, or *Social-Google consent*)

 ## Evaluation